buffGenomic/PipelineColBuff/README.md

 #Pipeline ColBuff
-# Project Workflow for Differences in methane emissions in two cohorts of Colombian buffalos were not associated with significant changes in their rumen microbiome
+# Lower methane emissions were associated with higher abundance of ruminal Prevotella in a cohort of Colombian buffalos
 #
 ## Authors
 Juan Jovel, Office of Research.
 Faculty of Medicine and Dentistry.
 University of Alberta.
 Edmonton, AB,Canada T6G 2E1